-Film and Publications Board
+Film and Publication Board

-The FPB was established in terms of the Films and Publications Act, 1996 (Act 65 of 1996), as amended, and is listed as a schedule 3A public entity in terms of the Public Finance Management Act (PFMA), 1999 (Act 1 of 1999).
+The FPB was established in terms of the Films and Publications Act, 1996 (Act 65 of 1996), as amended.
 Its mandate is to regulate the creation, production, possession and distribution of certain publications and films by classifying them; imposing age restrictions on content; and rendering the exploitative use of children in pornographic publications, films or online material punishable.
+The FPB is also mandated to issue, renew and revoke licences; impose fines and make recommendations for criminal prosecution to the National Director of Public Prosecutions; search and inspect premises; and take down illegal online activities.